Students from Russia and over 130 other countries form part of our internationally-diverse student community. Discover how you can join them.

 Browse our wide range of courses across pre-degree, undergraduate and postgraduate levels.

-Take a look at our application advice and next steps, including portfolio preparation and interview tips.
+Take a look at our application advice and next steps, including supporting documents and portfolio tips.

 Students from Russia need a visa to study in the UK.
 See our advice about visas and immigration.